fmahlmeister/Data-Scientist-Nanodegree/4.Data-Engineering/README.md

 The first two arguments are input data and the third argument is the SQLite Database in which we want to save the cleaned data.
 The ETL pipeline is in _process_data.py_.

-_DisasterResponse.db_ already exists in _data_ folder but the above command will still run and replace the file with same information.

 **_Screenshot 3_**

 ![process_data](img/3.png)